ScriptTiger/Windows-911/README.md

 https://lubuntu.net/

 # Antivirus Rescue Disks
 The above UBCD comes with many antivirus tools, but everyone has their preferred and trusted antivirus and most come with a portable rescue disk.
 If you suspect you're down hard due to viruses, give your preferred AV rescue disk a shot.
-Here is a list of some of the available AV-Solutions on the market.
+If your AV product isn't represented here and has a rescue disk available, just send us a PR to get it added.
 It should also be noted the below list is presented in alphanumeric order without any intentions of implied preference.

 **Avast Rescue Disk**
 This is not a download, but just instructions on how to make an Avast rescue disk from your installed Avast software.